Salt or Sugar Scrub

 Violet & Coconut

 At this time of year, violets can be found popping up in the grass on lawns and around garden beds.
-Collect one tablespoon of fresh violets and mix into a jar with two tablespoons of warmed coconut oil (you'll want it to be liquid when you add the blossoms).
-Let your oil sit for 1-2 hours before using.
+Collect one heaping tablespoon of fresh violets and mix into a jar with two tablespoons of warmed coconut oil (you'll want it to be liquid when you add the blossoms).
+Stir well and let your oil sit for 1-2 hours before using.
+Pour warm oil through a tea strainer or sieve to remove flowers.

 Diffusers are a wonderful way of imparting natural aromas through a room - we love switching between our two essential oil blends for Tranquility and Focus.
 However, you certainly don't need a diffuser to create a calming, natural fragrance in your home, and this simple recipe uses ingredients straight from the kitchen!